khaledev/ADT/README.md

 - Added support for the latest Eclipse version (Neon).
 - Added some missing paths to the generated gdb command file _gdb.init_.
 - Tested with the latest NDK version (r12b).
-- Uploaded old binary files and converted them to GitHub releases.
+- Used the GitHub release feature to upload binary files.

 #### Version [24.2.0-20160515]
 - Added support for the upcoming NDK r12 (tested with r12 beta 1).
 Do not use r11 for native debugging as it came with a broken gdb support.